Ambulance Emergency Response Optimization in Developing Countries: Optimization approach

 \subsection{Solution Algorithms}

 In this section, we present several methods to solve \textbf{R-NFF}.
 First, we show that there is an equivalent single-stage mixed-integer optimization model for \textbf{R-NFF}.
 Then, we present an exact row-and-column generation algorithm to solve this equivalent problem.
 Finally, for the integer master problem, we devise an efficient heuristic that is needed for large-scale instances.
+See \ref{CompExp} for a detailed numerical comparison of the solution times and optimality gaps between the mixed-integer model, exact solution algorithm, and heuristic solution algorithm.